 In connection with and in addition to Consideration Shares and Exchangeable Bonds issued in the Combination, Transocean has agreed to purchase certain outstanding indebtedness previously issued by Songa Offshore from certain bondholders in exchange for newly issued Exchangeable Bonds.
-In particular, Transocean agreed to purchase an aggregate of approximately NOK 1.16 billion of Songa Offshore's outstanding SONG04 Bonds from three bondholders at a price of 103.5% per bond and an aggregate of approximately NOK 540.0 million of Songa Offshore's outstanding SONG05 Bonds from two bondholders at a price of 101% per bond.
-Transocean has also agreed to purchase from Perestroika its USD 50 million loan to Songa Offshore for Exchangeable Bonds at a price of 100% of the principal amount of the loan.
+In particular, Transocean agreed to purchase an aggregate of approximately NOK 1.221 billion of Songa Offshore's outstanding SONG04 Bonds from four bondholders at a price of 103.5% per bond (plus accrued and unpaid interest) and an aggregate of approximately NOK 592.0 million of Songa Offshore's outstanding SONG05 Bonds from three bondholders at a price of 101% per bond (plus accrued and unpaid interest).
+Transocean has also agreed to purchase from Perestroika its USD 50 million loan to Songa Offshore for Exchangeable Bonds at a price of 100% of the principal amount of the loan (plus accrued and unpaid interest).
 All of these purchases are conditioned on and will close at approximately the same time as the settlement of the Offer.
-Transocean intends to call all remaining SONG04 Bonds and SONG05 Bonds for cash following the completion of the Offer.
+Transocean will call all remaining SONG04 Bonds and SONG05 Bonds for cash in accordance with their respective terms following the completion of the Offer.